Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and

-Pistols and revolvers were big part of the American West.
+Pistols and revolvers were a big part of the American West.
 The difference between them is that the pistol includes a chamber that is integrated with the barrel of the gun while the revolver holds the bullets in a cylinder that is separate from the barrel.

 While all pistols are handguns, all revolvers aren't as there are other types of guns that include a cylindrical holder of ammunition separate from the barrel.

-Either way, the two are popular to those who respect and use these handguns, which has resulted in a variety of tattoo designs for those wanting to sport a specific look, and in some cases, a specific type of gun.
+Either way, the two are popular with those who respect and use these handguns, which has resulted in a variety of tattoo designs for those wanting to sport a specific look, and in some cases, a specific type of gun.

 There are a lot of differences between tattoo designs of handguns, including whether or not to have a short or long barrel, as well as being plain or ornate.

 It was mentioned that some people want to have a specific gun type tattooed on them, and that's what this tattoo of a Glock represents.

 The Glock has a wide fan following.
 It is used by the military in a number of countries, as it is on police forces around the world.
 Private citizens in certain countries also carry the Glock.
 That, of course, is why the Glock tattoo is a very desirable one.

-But for the one below, I'm not overly impressed with the tattoo design, mostly because of appearance of the barrel is curved.
+But for the one below, I'm not overly impressed with the tattoo design, mostly because the appearance of the barrel is curved.
 Having said that, the bottom part of the handgun is designed very well.

 Some of this could have been from the placement, but the artist should be good enough to compensate for that.
 Too bad the top was done so poorly, otherwise it would have been one of the top pistol tattoos I've seen.